 Unlike the United States, where the Federal Reserve has already lowered interest rates to near zero, many Asian countries still have room to reduce official borrowing costs to try to bolster growth.

-In addition, China, South Korea and other Asian economies hold more than $4 trillion in foreign reserves, giving them financial firepower to boost government spending.
+In addition, China, South Korea and other Asian economies hold more than $4 trillion (2.51 trillion pounds) in foreign reserves, giving them financial firepower to boost government spending.

 There's a very strong rationale for economies that have the capacity to do it to act now to strengthen growth, Geithner said.

 China said it would take steps to support growth but appeared to rule out a rapid rise of its yuan, saying it would pursue a stable policy on its currency.

 The Chinese government will continue to adopt a proactive financial policy and stable currency policy, China's Vice Finance Minister Wang Jun said at a meeting of the region's finance ministers, according to the Xinhua news agency.